 - Observe teachers and make specific recommendations for improvement as part of their evaluations.

-- Make sure students who need Special Education services receive them.
+- Ensure students who need Special Education services receive them.

 - Establish a test preparation program.